aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/attachments-handling/_index.md

 {{< blocks/products/pf/tutorial-page-section >}}
 # Extract Email Attachments with Aspose.Email for Java

-In this hub you’ll discover everything you need to **extract email attachments** from the most common mail formats using Aspose.Email for Java.
+In this hub you’ll discover everything you need to **extract email attachments java** from the most common mail formats using Aspose.Email for Java.
 Whether you’re building a mail‑processing service, archiving Outlook data, or simply need to pull files out of MSG, EML, or PST messages, these step‑by‑step guides show you how to do it quickly and reliably.

 ## Quick Answers
 - **What is the easiest way to extract attachments from a PST file?** Use `PersonalStorage` to open the PST and iterate through `Message` objects, calling `Message.getAttachments()`.